 - Teach your dog obedience skills – If you haven’t taught your dog obedience skills now is the time to work on it.
 Our plan is to sharpen Raven’s obedience skills by making her perform basic obedience in everyday situations.
 Sit-Stay before eating her meals.
 Wait patiently at doors before going in/out.
 Lay down nicely while we have meals.

 - Get the energy out – Since the twins arrived (actually since Emma arrived) we haven’t had our regular walk and play schedule with the dogs.
-Time to get back int a daily exercise routine to get some of that pent up energy out.
+Time to get back into a daily exercise routine to get some of that pent-up energy out.

 - Get your plan down on paper – I want to get everything on paper so I and the rest of my family can be consistent with Raven’s training regimen.